 EdCom Award for Innovation in Museum Education

-The EdCom Award for Innovation in Museum Education recognizes, encourages, and celebrates innovation in museum education.
-The award goes to either an individual or team in conjunction with a program, resource, or media piece, and could include a museum program done in the community outside the museum walls.
+This award recognizes, encourages, and celebrates innovation in museum education.
+The award will go to either an individual or team in conjunction with a program, resource, or media piece, and could include a museum program done outside the museum walls, in the community.
 We define innovation as a new technology, practice, or methodology, or repurposing of an old or existing method or practice.
-Programs/projects that clearly address one or more of the challenges cited in the Center for the Future of Museums' "Building the Future of Education: Museums and the Learning Ecosystem" and/or respond to broad trends in education and museum education (either in the K-12 world or learning for adults, seniors, and pre-K audiences) will be given special consideration.
+All submissions must: